jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 The command can manipulate the __Value In__ parameter without affecting the original object.

-A __Value In__ parameter works best for a simple object, that stores a single value, but might also work for more complex objects, with more than just a single value, but that will require specifying a cloning depth, and comes with all sorts of downsides.
+A __Value In__ parameter works best for a simple object, that stores a single value, but might also work for more complex objects, with more than just a single value, but that might require specifying a cloning depth, and comes with all sorts of downsides.
 See *By Value*.

 A diagram of a command call with a __Value In__ parameter: